shibizhao/shibizhao.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our paper *TensTFM: Efficient Total Focusing Method for Ultrasonic Array Imaging on Dataflow Accelerators* has been accepted by **43rd IEEE International Conference on Computer Design (ICCD-25)**.
 - *2024.08*: &nbsp;🎉🎉 Our paper *Adaptive Spatiotemporal Neural Networks through Complementary Hybridization* has been accepted by **Nature Communications** and selected as Editors' Highlights.
 Codes and Datasets are available [here](https://github.com/shibizhao/hstnn-demo).
 - *2024.05*: &nbsp;🎉🎉 Our paper *ImageMap: Enabling Efficient Mapping from Image Processing DSL to CGRA* has been accepted by **30th International European Conference on Parallel and Distributed Computing (EuroPAR-24)**.
 - *2024.02*: &nbsp;🎉🎉 Our paper *PT-Map: Efficient Program Transformation Optimization for CGRA* has been accepted by **61st Design Automation Conference (DAC-24)**.